Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Problem Setting

-Figure~\ref{fig_demonstration} demonstrates different realisations of normal approximations to the uncertainty in several simulated linear regression cases.
-We show empirically that similar behaviour also occurs with other problem settings (see simulations below).
-In each setting, the selected example realisations represent the behaviour near the mode and at the tail area of the distribution of the predictive performance and its estimate.
-The selected examples show that the estimated uncertainty can be good in clear model comparison cases, but it can also incorrectly indicate similarity or difference in the predictive performance.
-The examples also show that, in some situations, an overestimated uncertainty strengthens the belief of uncertainty of the sign of the difference.
-This behaviour can be desirable or undesirable depending on the situation.
-Although theoretically, the Bayesian bootstrap has better asymptotic properties than the normal approximation \citep{Weng:1989:second_order_property_BB}.
-The approximation to the uncertainty was quite similar to the normal approximation in all the experimented cases.
-Thus the results are not illustrated in the figure. \begin{enumerate} \item In the first case, the shape of the normal approximation $\hat{p}(\elpd{\Md}{\y})$ is close to the shape of the error distribution $\p(\elpdHatErr{\Md}{\y})$, and it correctly indicates that the model $\Mb$ has better predictive performance. \item In the second case, the compared models have more similar predictive performance (Scenario~1).
-Here the distribution $\p(\elpd{\Md}{\y})$ is skewed.
+\para{Demonstration of the Uncertainty Quantification} Figure~\ref{fig_demonstration} demonstrates normal approximation~\eqref{eq_normalapprox_d} in different simulated linear regression cases.
+We later demonstrate that similar behaviour also occurs in other settings.
+The selected example realisations represent the behaviour near the mode and at the tail area of the distribution of the predictive performance difference and its estimate.
+The normal approximation is good when the difference is relatively big, but in other cases, it can be inaccurate.
+The BB approximation was similar to the normal approximation in all the experimented cases, and the results are not shown in the figure. \begin{enumerate}[topsep=0pt,partopsep=2pt,itemsep=2pt,parsep=2pt] \item In the first case, the normal approximation $\hat{p}(\elpd{\Md}{\y})$ is close to the error distribution $\p(\elpdHatErr{\Md}{\y})$, and correctly indicates that the model $\Mb$ has better predictive performance. \item In the second case, the models have similar predictive performance (Scenario~1), and the distribution $\p(\elpd{\Md}{\y})$ is skewed.
 In the case near the mode, the uncertainty is underestimated, and the normal approximation $\hat{p}(\elpd{\Md}{\y})$ incorrectly indicates that the model $\Ma$ has slightly better predictive performance.
-In the case of the tail area, the uncertainty is overestimated.
-However, here the overestimation is suitable as it emphasises the uncertainty of the sign of the performance difference. \item In the third case, there is an outlier observation in the data set (Scenario~2) and the estimator $\elpdHat{\Md}{\y}$ is biased.
+In the case of the tail area, the uncertainty is overestimated, which is not harmful as it emphasises the uncertainty of the sign of the performance difference. \item In the third case, there is an outlier observation in the data set (Scenario~2) and the estimator $\elpdHat{\Md}{\y}$ is biased.
 Poor calibration is inevitable with any symmetric approximate distribution.
 The variance in the uncertainty is overestimated in both cases.
-However, precise variance estimation would narrow the estimated uncertainty, making it worse calibrated. \item In the last case, the number of observations is smaller (Scenario~3).
-The demonstrated case near the mode illustrates an undesirable overestimation of the uncertainty.
-The model $\Mb$ has better predictive performance, and the difference is estimated correctly.
-However, the overestimated uncertainty indicates that the sign of the difference is not certain.
-In the second demonstrated case in the tail, the uncertainty is underestimated, suggesting that the models might have equally good predictive performance.
-In reality, the model $\Mb$ is still better. \end{enumerate}
+However, precise variance estimation would narrow the estimated uncertainty, making it to have worse calibration. \item In the last case, the number of observations is small (Scenario~3).
+The case near the mode illustrates an undesirable overestimation of the uncertainty.
+The model $\Mb$ has better predictive performance, and the difference is estimated correctly, but the overestimated uncertainty indicates that the sign of the difference is not certain.
+In the tail, the uncertainty is underestimated, suggesting that the models might have similar predictive performance.
+In reality, the model $\Mb$ is better. \end{enumerate}